top of page

 Many researchers believe that we can now study the behaviour of children to see if they will grow up to be criminals, while others disagree.

-To what extent do you think crime is determined by genetics?
 Is it possible to stop children from growing up to be criminals?

 Give reasons for your answer and include any relevant examples from your own knowledge and experiences.